kevinwlu/iot/lesson4/parking/README.md

-# Django REST Project "Parking"
+# Django REST Project "Parking" on Raspberry Pi

 This project needs a ultrasonic distance sensor HC-SR04: